3fon3fonov/exostriker/README.md

 **Credit**

-If you made the use of The Exo-Striker for your paper, I would appreciate it if you give credit to it.
+If you made use of The Exo-Striker for your paper, I would appreciate it if you gave credit to it.
 As it is unlikely that I will find time to write a refereed paper on The Exo-Striker soon, please cite the tool with its ASCL ID ascl:1906.004 (see https://ascl.net/1906.004).

-The Exo-Striker relies on many open-source packages, which if you had made the use of (some of) them while working with the tool, you should acknowledge too.
+The Exo-Striker relies on many open-source packages, which if you had made use of (some of) them while working with the tool, you should acknowledge too.
 (It is your responsibility to find the correct references in the literature):